devsylva/JediHolocron-API/README.md

 3. *Data Freshness*: Our API data may not always be up-to-the-minute current.
 Depending on the nature of the data source, there may be a slight delay in updates.
 Be aware of this when relying on real-time data for critical applications

+4. *Ephemeral Backups*: Backups created using the provided backup command are not stored permanently on Heroku's filesystem.
+This means that they are not retained if your Heroku dyno restarts or scales.
+To ensure long-term backup retention, consider implementing a cloud storage solution.

 # License